deapesh/redknot-horseshoecrab-learning/index.md

 ### Activity on the beach

-- none for now since the school/s I am volunteering to teach, are far from Delaware Bay
+- none for now, since the school/s I am volunteering to teach, are far from Delaware Bay